Fedora31/nhcustom2/README.md

 pound sign (`#`) are taken as comments and not parsed.
 It should contain only ASCII characters.

-The **first** line of the file MUST contain either the word `remove` or `keep`.
+The **first** line of the file MUST contain either the word (called flag) `remove` or `keep`.
 This informs the program wether the hats the file specifies must be removed from the game, or kept in with everything else removed.

+If you plan to remove a lot of cosmetics, I recommand using the `keep` flag.
+The database doesn't cover all the cosmetics (like medals) and probably contains errors. the `keep` flag makes the program work with paths from the input directory instead, which greatly reduces the risk of encountering unwanted cosmetics in game.

-The syntax of the file is the following:
+The syntax of the configuration file is the following:

 ```
 header:pattern